ladroop/Chaturbate_reloaded/README.md

 You can write notes, open DM window, follow/unfollow and it shows the video status.
 This status can be "offline" or "password_protected", if password_protected the room is online.
 You can set "check" on or off.
 If on it will check every minute if you can access the room.
-If you can access the room will be opened (See alarm function for it's behavior) A password room can also have banned your region or gender or you.
+If you can access the room will be opened.
+A password room can also have banned your region or gender or you.
 In that case you will never have access (nothing will happen if the password is removed) and follow and DM will not work !

 *A room that banned your region or gender.

-You will have a mjpeg player (no sound) if on-line or the last available picture.
+You will have a mjpeg to video player (no sound, low frame rate) if on-line or the last available picture.
 You can write notes.
-You see and update the video status.(this also updates the player) Broadcasters region.
+You can update the video status.(this also updates the player) Broadcasters region.
 (Only if broadcaster appears on network sites and if index was made when online).
 Broadcasters nationality.
 (Only if set)
 Some links to useful websites.